-Some of the questions we’re most commonly asked is ‘how much will it cost?’ and ‘how long will it take?’, and the volume of words is the main factor here.
+Some of the questions we’re most commonly asked about prospective translation projects is ‘how much will it cost?’ and ‘how long will it take?’.
+The answer?
+Volume of words is always the main factor here.

-Most translation agencies charge according to a per word rate and high-quality translation can be expensive, especially for projects with a high volume of words.
+Most translation agencies charge according to a per-word rate and professional translation can be expensive, especially for projects with a large volume of words.
 But one of the advantages of having a larger job is that you should be able to make savings.

 This could be due to a discount based on the size of the job, or because your documents contain repeated content which we won’t charge full price for twice.

 Repeated content will not be translated from scratch multiple times.
-The Computer Assisted Translation (CAT) tools we use identify where content has already been translated and will make suggestions to linguists based on this, saving time, effort and money.
+The Computer Assisted Translation (CAT) tools we use identify where content has already been translated and will make suggestions to our linguists based on this – saving time, effort and money.

-When working out timescales, we tend to work on the basis that a translator can translate around 1,500 to 2,000 words per day.
-Again, repeated content will reduce the workload and we should be able to complete your project a bit more quickly.
+When estimating timescales, we tend to work on the basis that a translator can translate around 1,500 to 2,000 words per day.
+Again, repeated content will reduce the workload, meaning we should be able to complete your project slightly faster.

 Translation projects might also be large because of the number of languages required.
-After crafting a text for an Anglophone audience, you might decide to make this accessible to readers around the world and be wondering how it will be conveyed in other languages.
+After crafting a text for an Anglophone audience, you might decide to make this accessible to readers around the world, and wonder how it will be conveyed in other languages.

-Before the project gets underway, it’s a good idea to provide as much information as possible about the project, for example the target languages, the audience and the sort of tone you’re aiming for, as well as any instructions for culturally-specific content.
-Our linguists are all native speakers of the target language so will accurately and appropriately localize the text so it’s suitable for the intended audience.
+Before the project gets underway, it’s a good idea to provide as much information as possible about the project, for example the target languages, the audience and the tone or approach you’re aiming for, as well as any instructions for culturally-specific content.
+Our linguists are all native speakers of their target languages, so they will accurately and appropriately localise the text to make it suitable for the intended audience.

 This might include adapting the style and tone slightly – languages and cultures vary in the sorts of styles and levels of formality used, so these might be slightly different for each translation.
-For example, English tends to use quite an informal tone in a lot of situations, whereas French often favours a more formal tone.
-Our team will make sure your text is conveyed correctly and when the tone and style are successfully adapted for different languages, the readers often won’t notice they’re reading a translation!
+For example, English tends to use quite an informal style in a lot of situations, whereas French often favours a more formal tone.
+Our team will make sure your text is conveyed correctly.
+When the tone and style of your original text are successfully adapted for different languages, your target markets won’t even notice they’re reading a translation!

-Once a project is underway, you might realise you need to add some additional text.
-While it’s always easier to start using the complete and final version, we understand this is not always possible, and sometimes documents are added in at a later date.
+Once a project is underway, you might realise you need to add some additional text or last-minute edits.
+While it’s always easier to start translation using the complete and final version of the source text, we understand this is not always possible, and sometimes documents get added in at a later date.